 Staycation in one of these Northern Ireland cities

-After the struggle of months of lockdown you deserve a break, you really do!
-And I know that there is no better feeling than exploring somewhere completely new.
+We know that there is no better feeling than exploring somewhere completely new.
 What do they say about change being as good as a break?
 Change is good.
-Unfamiliar architecture, different tastes, new customs and cultures, but there is beauty to be found at home.
+Unfamiliar architecture, different tastes, new customs and cultures, but there is beauty to be found at home too.
 And…..you won’t have to figure out just how to fit your shampoo and lotions into those airport-security friendly containers!

 Incase you need convincing, here are some other reasons why staycations are good.